Arnica Plant Benefits

 Arnica Scientific Facts

-6. Description: Herb of the Compositae family, growing from 30 to 50 cm high, with a composed flower, bright yellow, very exuberant.
-It can be easily mistaken with Inula (Inula Montana L.), whose medicinal properties have not been exhaustively studied.
+- Description: This herb of the Compositae family grows from 30 cm to 50 cm high.
+Its bright yellow, exuberant flower is composed.
+It can be easily mistaken for Inula (Inula Montana L.), whose medicinal properties have not been exhaustively studied.
 Unlike these false arnicas, true arnica (Arnica montana L.) has only one or two pairs of leaves, which grow in opposite pairs.

 Arnica Plant Healing Properties